 Cloth masks are natural, breathable and reusable thus environmentally friendly and there is room to play around with colours, prints and textures.
 To use cloth masks safely it is important to sanitize cloth face masks after every use.To sanitize a cloth mask let it soak in warm soapy water for at least an hour and wash it for at least 20-seconds sh hot water.Drying cloth masks is another important step in the sanitation process.Hang your masks in a safe space, and a quick ironing can also provide an extra heat boost.
 Or use a clothes dryer.

 Safety should always be your number one priority but it doesn’t have to be boring.
-Seeing as masks on is the new normal, lots of consumers and brands have begun to find ways to incorporate masks into everyday style.
+Seeing as face masks on is the new normal, lots of consumers and brands have begun to find ways to incorporate masks into everyday style.

 We love the head wrap and mask combos from IKOJN with gorgeous African wax print, our personal favourite.
 Another designer on our list is Akese Stylelines .
 Her creations put a modern twist on the traditional African Ankara, which is characterized by vibrant colors and patterns.The prints from Lila Bare and Doreen Mashika also caught our eye as well as the structure and attention to detail.